“Who am I?”

-5. Develop your social circle.
+5) Develop your social circle

-Finding out who you are also involves choosing your social circle.
-Because it’s crucial you find people who are aligned with your values and identity.
+You must find people who are aligned with your values and identity.

 Author and life coach Mike Bundrant explains:

-When you understand what’s most important to you in life – your life values – you can clarify who you are by choosing your social circles based on compatible values.
+“When you understand what’s most important to you in life – your life values – you can clarify who you are by choosing your social circles based on compatible values.
 You can have great clarity in your relationships, too, as you see yourself reflected in the people around you.”